Our Training Sites

 University Hospitals Cleveland Medical Center

-University Hospitals, named one of the nation's top 10 health systems by Thomson Reuters serves the needs of patients through an integrated network of hospitals, outpatient centers and primary care physicians.
+University Hospitals serves the needs of patients through an integrated network of hospitals, outpatient centers and primary care physicians.

-At the core of our health system is University Hospitals Cleveland Medical Center, ranked again this year among the nation's best by U.S. News & World Report and is the primary affiliate of Case Western Reserve University School of Medicine.
+At the core of our health system is UH Cleveland Medical Center, ranked again this year among the nation's best by U.S. News & World Report and is an affiliate of Case Western Reserve University School of Medicine.
 The 1,032 bed complex offers 24 hour emergency care with separate facilities for children and adults.

-UH is home to some of the most prestigious clinical and research centers of excellence in the United States and the world, including the UH Harrington-McLaughlin Heart & Vascular Institute, UH Neurological Institute, UH Transplant Institute, UH Eye Institute, UH Digestive Health Institute and the UH Urology Institute.
+University Hospitals is home to some of the most prestigious clinical and research centers of excellence in the United States and the world, including the UH Harrington Heart & Vascular Institute, UH Neurological Institute, UH Transplant Institute, UH Eye Institute, UH Digestive Health Institute and the UH Urology Institute.

 UH Ahuja Medical Center

-Due to this growth, the NI successfully launched the expansion of neurosurgical services at UH Ahuja Medical Center.
-Our physicians perform complex surgical procedures including skull base surgery, aneurysm clippings, deep brain stimulator implantation and brain tumor resections at UH Ahuja in addition to cervical and lumbar spinal fusions.
-We now provide around-the-clock neurological expertise to patients presenting at the UH Ahuja Emergency Department as well as inpatients who are transferred to UH Ahuja with complex neurosurgical conditions that were previously only able to be treated at UH Cleveland Medical Center.
-It has become a rotation for our chief residents which gives them a more independent practice experience and helps with the transition to practice.
+Due to this growth, the Neurological Institute successfully launched the expansion of neurosurgical services at UH Ahuja Medical Center.
+Our physicians perform complex surgical procedures including deep brain stimulator implantation, brain tumor resections and simple and complex spine surgeries.
+We now provide around-the-clock neurological expertise to patients presenting at the Emergency Department as well as inpatients who are transferred to UH Ahuja Medical Center with complex neurosurgical conditions that were previously only able to be treated at UH Cleveland Medical Center.
+It has become a rotation which exposes our residents to a more independent practice experience in a community setting.

 Louis Stokes Cleveland VA Medical Center

 The Louis Stokes Cleveland Veterans Administration Medical Center (VA) proudly serves veterans in northeastern Ohio in its two medical centers and thirteen community-based outpatient clinics.
 Coverage for neurosurgical conditions is provided by the residents and attendings from the UH Cleveland Medical Center Department of Neurological Surgery.
 Our team sees outpatients, inpatients, and performs surgery at the Cleveland VA’s Wade Park medical center, which is located in University Circle approximately 1 mile from UH Cleveland Medical Center.
-The neurosurgery service at the VA evaluates and treats a broad spectrum of neurosurgical conditions affecting the spine; veterans with conditions requiring surgery on the brain are evaluated and treated at UH Cleveland Medical Center.
+The neurosurgery service at the VA evaluates and treats a broad spectrum of neurosurgical conditions affecting the spine and peripheral nervous system.
+Veterans with conditions requiring surgery on the brain are evaluated and treated at UH Cleveland Medical Center.

-Residents rotate through the VA in their third and fourth years and gain valuable experience treating primarily degenerative spinal conditions in the operating room and in the ambulatory setting both pre- and post-operatively.
+Residents rotate through the VA in their junior years and gain valuable experience treating primarily degenerative spinal conditions in the operating room and in the ambulatory setting both pre- and post-operatively.

 UH St. John Medical Center/Southwest General Health Center

-During the senior resident years, trainees are offered a unique experience to work on refining their skills in spinal neurosurgery.
+During the later junior resident years, trainees are offered a unique experience to work on refining their skills in complex spinal neurosurgery.
 Stationed at two satellite hospitals within our hospital system - University Hospitals St. John Medical Center and Southwest General Medical Center - the residents are able to see how community practice is run outside of the academic center.
-Focusing on resident education in advanced training focused in spinal disorders, the rotation features an apprenticeship model where residents participate in clinic twice a week with three operative days to refine surgical skills.
-Beginning with the workup of the patient, the resident can follow the patient's care all the way through the post-operative outcome and outpatient follow-up during this rotation.
+Focusing on resident education in advanced training focused in spinal disorders, the rotation features an apprenticeship model where residents participate in weekly clinics along with operative days to refine skills in spinal care, with a smaller subset of our faculty and benefit from this one-on-one experience.
+Beginning with the workup of the patient, the resident can follow the patient's care all the way through the post-operative outcome and outpatient follow-up.
 The case complexity is diverse but focused to the treatment of spinal disorders.
-Residents can also elect to spend time performing an enfolded spine experience during their off-service time to advance their surgical skills and focus on the treatment of spinal conditions further.